Current Exhibition · Gstaad, Switzerland

 Nest

 Woven sculptures from discarded fire hoses, climbing rope, and paraglider fabric, suggesting nests, cocoons, or failed shelters.
-The materials are those of emergency and adventure — repurposed into forms of rest and containment.

 Work by David Meier